-Lydia enrolled for a research degree with the Centre for Nordic Studies at the University of Highlands and Islands (UHI) in October 2012, aiming to progress the research undertaken for her MLitt Dissertation (entitled “The Unique and the Usual: What can we learn about Orkney itself and about folklore in general from the body of folklore that exists in Orkney today?”).
+Lydia enrolled for a research degree with the Centre for Nordic Studies (now Institute of Northern Studies) at the University of Highlands and Islands (UHI) in October 2012, aiming to progress the research undertaken for her MLitt Dissertation (entitled “The Unique and the Usual: What can we learn about Orkney itself and about folklore in general from the body of folklore that exists in Orkney today?”).

 2016, April: St Magnus Conference

 Another Dimension: The Increasing Importance of Social Media to Orcadian Communities